 Wrapping Up Your Core

-Working your core muscles should be a major part of any runner’s training program.
-Strengthening your core not only makes your running more efficient but improves your balance and will help prevent injuries down the road by increasing your stabilization when running for increased periods.
+Core work should be a major part of any runner’s training program.
+Strengthening your core not only makes your running more efficient but improves your balance and will help prevent injuries down the road by increasing your stabilization and ensuring you maintain proper form when running for increased periods.